cinemataztic/big-evil-kafka/README.md

 ## Consuming Messages

-The package uses non-flowing consumer mode with 'enable.auto.commit' enabled along with 'auto.offset.reset' set to earliest.
+The package uses non-flowing consumer mode with `enable.auto.commit` enabled along with 'auto.offset.reset' set to earliest.

 To consume a message from a topic, provide the topic name and a callback function that would return the message.